sophgdn/tracery/readme.md

 Go [here to galaxykate's tracery](https://github.com/galaxykate/tracery) to understand how to use & modify this

-Go [here to @DesignAdviceBot on Twitter](https://twitter.com/DesignAdviceBot) to see the end output of this
+Go [here to @DesignAdviceBot on Twitter](https://twitter.com/DesignAdviceBot) to see the end output of this on Twitter.com

 or go [here to cheapbotsdonequick.com](https://cheapbotsdonequick.com/source/DesignAdviceBot) to see how to generate Tweets from this code